fabferri/az-pattern/101-vms-multiple-nics-01/README.md

    ms.author="fabferri" />

 # Azure VMs with multiple NICs
-This ARM template allows to you to create a deployment with multiple Azure VMs, with multiple NICs, in single Azure VNet.
+The present ARM template allows to you to create Azure VMs with multiple NICs, in single Azure VNet.

 The network configuration is reported in the diagram: